 1. Communicate, Then Communicate Some More

-Remember those great phone calls and conversations that lasted for hours during the honeymoon phase?
-Now it’s time to harness the power of words again.
+Remember those great phone calls and conversations that lasted for hours during the honeymoon stage?
+Now, it’s time to harness the power of words again.
 Except this time, you’ll use conversations to solve your newfound challenges.

 The key is to be open, honest, receptive, and thorough.
 Be an active listener and mindful speaker.
 Respect each other’s viewpoints and work towards a collaborative solution, not a one-sided compromise.

-It may seem like taboo to talk about money during (or even after) the honeymoon phase.
-Still, the reality is that being on the same page about finances is absolutely crucial to succeeding as a couple.
+Still, the reality is that being on the same page about finances from the very beginning is absolutely crucial to succeeding as a couple.
 By talking through money, you learn about each other’s financial situation as well as thoughts, feelings, goals, and history around money.

 Essentially, you’re working towards a common goal or finding issues that can’t be resolved.
-In some cases, discussing finances can cement or unravel your relationship.
+Discussing finances can cement or unravel your relationship.
 Don’t let this scare you.
 It’s easier to handle this sooner when the stakes are higher.

 What Next?

 Money talks are especially important if you’re thinking about marriage or are already married.
-It’s crucial to chart assets and debts and discuss their implications when crafting a solid prenup and future-minded financial plan.
+Charting assets and debts and discussing their implications is crucial when crafting a solid prenup and future-minded financial plan.

-Whether you’re in the honeymoon phase or after, I can help you kickstart a successful marriage through financially-driven prenups customized to accomplish your specific goals.
-Feel free to reach out to me with any questions — I’d be happy to help.
+Whether in the honeymoon phase or after, I can help you kickstart a successful marriage through powerful prenups customized to accomplish your specific goals.
+Feel free to reach out to me with any questions on a consultation call — I’d be happy to help.

 Stay Connected